 The extensive benefits of yoga are well publicised in modern media, and it has become a firm mainstay of Western culture.
 For athletes who have never practiced yoga before, certain simple yet highly effective poses can make an effective additional to a post-training muscle recovery protocol.

-For a simple and efficient way to incorporate full body resistance training into your routine, kettle bells are the answer.
-Kettle bells are an excellent piece of portable, inexpensive and compact kit.
-A highly adaptable piece of equipment, this simple piece of kit provides a full body workout, working the upper body, legs, back and core muscles.
+For a simple and efficient way to incorporate full body resistance training into your routine, kettlebells are the answer.
+They are an excellent piece of portable, inexpensive and compact kit.
+A highly adaptable piece of equipment, they allow you to perform a full body kettlebell workout, by working the upper body, legs, back and core muscles.

 American ballet star Misty Copeland has overcome many obstacles to reach her current level of success and recognition.
-Alongside breaking socio-cultural boundaries and smashing traditional ballet stereotypes to achieve international star status, Copeland also battled serious de-habilitating injuries that threatened to prematurely end her prodigal career.
+Alongside breaking socio-cultural boundaries and smashing traditional ballet stereotypes to achieve international star status, Copeland also battled serious debilitating dance injuries that threatened to prematurely end her prodigal career.

 How many of you heard someone say they have tennis elbow but they don't play tennis?
 How many times do you hear that a famous tennis player has pulled out of a tournament with tennis elbow?
 You haven't I hear you cry!